Service de police de la Ville de Montréal: Equipment

-The standard sidearm of the Montreal Police is the Glock 19.
-Remington 870 shotguns and FN P90 sub-machine guns are also stocked by the SPVM and its Emergency Response Team armory, but these long guns are rarely used.
+The standard sidearm of the Montreal Police is the Glock 19. and Diemaco C8 assault rifle are also stocked by the SPVM and its Emergency Response Team armory, but these long guns are rarely used.

 Prior to the Glock 19 officers carried the Walther P99 9mm as the sidearm which replaced the .357 Magnum revolvers in the early 2000s.

 Criticism

 In 1986, Anthony Griffin, who was 19 and unarmed, was killed by SPVM police officer Allan Gosset.
 His death sparked protests.

-In 1988, José Carlos Garcia, 43, was killed by an SPVM officer leading to a Sûreté du Québec investigation and a coroner’s inquest.
+In 1988, José Carlos Garcia, 43, was killed by an SPVM officer leading to a Sûreté du Québec investigation and a coroner's inquest.

 In 1990, Presley Leslie, 26, was killed at Thunderdome dance club by SPVM police leading to an inquiry.
-That same year, Jorge Chavarria-Reyes was shot by a plainclothes officer leading to a Sûreté du Québec investigation and a coroner’s inquest.
+That same year, Jorge Chavarria-Reyes was shot by a plainclothes officer leading to a Sûreté du Québec investigation and a coroner's inquest.

 In 1991, Fritzgerald Forbes died due to a heart attack following his arrest.
-Also in 1991, in a case of mistaken identity, 24 year-old Marcellus Francois was killed by Montreal police.
+Also in 1991, in a case of mistaken identity, 24-year-old Marcellus Francois was killed by Montreal police.
 A Sûreté du Québec investigation was held and two officers suspended on a short-term basis for misconduct.
 A lawsuit was launched by the family against the city of Montreal which was settled for $218,269.

 In 1993, Trevor Kelley was shot by Montreal police leading to a Sûreté du Québec investigation.

 In 1995, Martin Omar Suazo was shot by a Montreal police officer leading to a police ethics commission investigation which found the police officer responsible for improper use of a firearm and led to his short-term suspension.

 In 2001, 19-year-old Michael Kibbe fell to his death at a Montreal police station while trying to escape arrest.
 His parents called for a public inquiry and the case was eventually investigated by the Comité de déontologie policière.

-In 2004, Rohan Wilson died while in police custody leading to a coroner’s inquest.
+In 2004, Rohan Wilson died while in police custody, leading to a coroner's inquest.

 In 2005, Mohamed Anas Bennis was shot twice by Montreal police officers leading to the formation of the Justice for Anas Coalition.

 On 3 November 2005, the United Nations Human Rights Committee advised the Canadian government to allow an enquiry on the SPVM about its mass arrests tactic during political demonstrations.
 The tactic is a rapid encirclement of as many protesters as possible regardless of how they may have conducted themselves during the demonstration, and is argued to be a violation of their fundamental rights.
 According to Francis Dupuis-Déri, a political science professor at Université du Québec à Montréal, police officers employ this tactic because of a "deviance" radical political demonstrators pose to media, politicians and police officers themselves.

 In 2007, Quilem Registre died in a hospital four days afted being tasered several times by SPVM officers.
-Following his death, a coroner’s report called for better training of police officers and critiqued their use of the taser.
+Following his death, a coroner's report called for better training of police officers and critiqued their use of the taser.